apache/incubator-devlake-website/docs/DeveloperManuals/E2E-Test-Guide.md

     )

 ```
-The above usage will default to validating against all fields of the ```models.FeishuMeetingTopUserItem``` model.
-There are additional fields on ```TableOptions``` that can be specified
+The above usage will default to validating against all fields of the `models.FeishuMeetingTopUserItem` model.
+There are additional fields on `TableOptions` that can be specified
 to limit which fields on that model to perform validation on.

 To facilitate the generation of the file mentioned above, DevLake has adopted a testing technique called `Snapshot`, which will automatically generate the file based on the run results when the `VerifyTable` or `VerifyTableWithOptions` functions are called without the csv existing.

 But note!
 Please do two things after the snapshot is created: 1. check if the file is generated correctly 2. re-run it to make sure there are no errors between the generated results and the re-run results.
 These two operations are critical and directly related to the quality of test writing.
-We should treat the snapshot file in `.csv' format like a code file.
+We should treat the snapshot file in `.csv` format like a code file.

 If there is a problem with this step, there are usually 2 ways to solve it.
 1. The validated fields contain fields like create_at runtime or self-incrementing ids, which cannot be repeatedly validated and should be excluded.